outragedpinkracoon/vim_notes/cheatsheet.md

 - Move to desired paste location, press P to paste before or 'p' to paste after

 ### Puts

-p - pastes the contents of the buffer below the line that the cursor is on
+p - pastes the contents of the buffer.
+If it’s a char, it’s pastes after the next char, if it’s a line, it’s after the next line and so on

 ### Replace